New tree requests for 2023 closed but open for 2024

 Common tree orders need to be placed with the tree supplier by February, the year of planting, in order to secure those trees for that year.
 Please therefore ensure that applications are submitted well in advance, to enable us to carry out assessments.

-Specific trees may require 2-3 years notice, in order that a nursery can grow and develop them to a suitable size.
+Specific trees may require 2 to 3 years notice, in order that a nursery can grow and develop them to a suitable size.

 Who actually plants and cares for the trees?

 Trees can only be planted by a Surrey County Council Highways approved contractor.
-The initial maintenance of the tree of up to 3 years, which will include a regular watering programme, will remain with the named individual on the initial tree application.
+The initial maintenance of the tree of up to 3 years, which will include a regular watering programme and some hand weeding, will remain with the named individual on the initial tree application.

 The tree will belong to us, Surrey County Council, once planted, and we will be responsible long-term for its ongoing maintenance.

 All trees and their locations must be approved by the Highway Arboriculture Team through the above process before any works take place.